 Next, while holding down the CMD key (the third button down on the control panel), plug the control panel into your computer with a USB cable.
-The control panel is now in TEST mode, and so it will emit an audible beep.
-Now, here is the magic part: take a magnet and move it close to the switch -- whenever it gets close enough, the beep changes pitch!
+The control panel is now in TEST mode, and so the LED on the control panel will light up.
+Now, here is the magic part: take a magnet and move it close to the switch -- whenever it gets close enough, the LED changes color!
 Try it and see!

 HOW IT WORKS:

 The magnetic switch has the amazing ability to sense whether a magnet is nearby or not, and we are going to use this ability to detect the space bar, backspace key, and shift key.
 The idea is simple -- we will attach a magnet to the key we wish to sense, then glue a magnetic switch nearby.
 Whenever the key is pressed, the magnet will move towards the switch, triggering it.

 WHAT TO DO:

 Your goal is to select an appropriately sized magnet (the greater the distance, the bigger the magnet), place it somewhere on the key you wish to sense, then find the best possible place on the typewriter's frame to attach the magnetic switch.
 You will know you have found the right place when pressing the key causes the LED to change color, and releasing it causes the LED change back.

 Once you have found the right place for your magnetic switch, glue it down with a very modest amount of super-glue or super-glue gel.
 Repeat this process for all the reed switches you plan to use.
 At the bare minimum, you should use a magnetic switch on the Shift key and Spacebar, and, optionally, Backspace as well.